hyunho98/coffee-bean-database/README.md

 ## Features

-- Add new beans with select attributes (location, roast, tasting notes)
+- Add new coffee beans with select attributes (location, name, tasting notes)
-- Rate beans on your list from 1 to 5 stars
+- Rate coffee beans on your list from 1 to 5 stars
-- View your list of beans in a filtered list
+- Sort and view coffee beans by location

 ## Installation